 A Puzzler's Puzzler: On Frank W. Lewis

-Even if you don't know a rebus from an anagram or a double-entendre from a pun, you have no doubt noticed Frank W. Lewis's cryptic crossword puzzle each week on the last page of the magazine.
+Even if you don't know a rebus from an anagram or a double-entendre from a pun, you have no doubt noticed Frank W. Lewis‘s cryptic crossword puzzle each week on the last page of the magazine.
 Frank, who died peacefully November 18 at the age of 98, had supplied The Nation with his brain-teasing (some would say brain-frying) puzzles from 1947 until his retirement at the end of 2009.
-Frank's fans were and are legion (Leonard Bernstein, Kurt Vonnegut and our own Katha Pollitt among them); they were also steadfast and very demanding (they burned up the phone wires when we printed the wrong grid once; an intern had to be assigned to field the enraged calls).
+His fans were and are legion (Leonard Bernstein, Kurt Vonnegut and Katha Pollitt among them), steadfast and demanding.

-Meanwhile, stationed in England, Frank had fallen for the cryptic crosswords he'd found in the papers there; to amuse himself and friends, he began to make his own.
-Back home after the war, he found only one American magazine that featured a worthy cryptic—The Nation.
-When a vacancy opened up on our puzzle page, Frank filled it by winning a contest judged by Nation readers.
-Thus began Frank's sixty-two years as our puzzle master—counting back, we find he "set" (the proper term) an incredible 2,963 of them.
+Meanwhile, stationed in England, Frank had fallen for the cryptic crosswords he’d found in the papers there and to amuse himself had begun to make his own.
+Back home after the war, he found only one magazine that featured a worthy cryptic—The Nation.
+When a vacancy opened on the puzzle page, Frank filled it by winning a contest judged by Nation readers.
+And thus began his sixty-two years as our puzzle setter.

 Farewell, Swank Filer.